 For even greater flexibility, the takeaway plugin comes with a shortcode which you can use to add different food order forms anywhere on your site.
-This is handy if you want each category to be displayed differently, or on different pages or within a tabbed layout.
+This is handy if you want each category to be displayed differently, or on different pages.

 Customers can click on each food item to add it instantly to the cart, or if you prefer then they can open up a lightbox to view more information, select options and add to the cart from there.

 Add a cart to the takeaway ordering page

 Most online takeaway order forms show the contents of your cart on the page.

 While you could add a sidebar to the page and add the standard 'Cart' widget, this wastes valuable real estate.
 Most takeaway food order forms look best if they take up the full width of the page.
 Installing WooCommerce Fast Cart is a better solution.